-The City of Newberg has been working with a student led organization called Chehalem Valley Watershed Project (CVWP), which is comprised of students from Newberg High School.
-The focus of this organization is to encourage high school students to learn about the environment through hands-on research, restoration work, and outreach events.
-The CVWP held a Chehalem Watershed Symposium event on Thursday April 18, 2019.
-The City of Newberg hosted a table at the event with a poster board focused on stream ordering, the City's street sweeping program, and provided general information about catch basins and manholes with a focus on the "No Dumping!
-Drains to Creek" educational messaging.
+The City of Newberg has been working with a student led organization called Chehalem Valley Watershed Project (CVWP), which is comprised of students from Newberg High School.1 The focus of this organization is to encourage high school students to learn about the environment through hands-on research, restoration work, and outreach events.
+No formal student education presentations occurred with the CVWP/Newberg High School in 2022.